Abd Allah ibn Mas'ada al-Fazari: Military career

-Abd Allah fought in the army of Mu'awiya ibn Abi Sufyan, the Islamic governor of Syria, against the forces of Ali, who had become caliph in 656, at the Battle of Siffin in summer 657 during the First Muslim Civil War.
+Abd Allah fought in the army of Mu'awiya ibn Abi Sufyan, the Islamic governor of Syria, against the forces of Ali, who had become caliph in 656, at the Battle of Siffin in summer 657 during the First Fitna.
 In 659/60, Mu'awiya dispatched him at the head of 1,700 horsemen to collect the alms tax and oaths of allegiance to him from the inhabitants of the Tayma oasis and the nomadic Arabs he should come across en route and eliminate Ali's partisans who would refuse.
 He was joined by many of his Fazara tribesmen.
 To counter Abd Allah's reported raid, Ali dispatched his own Fazarite loyalist, al-Musayyab ibn Najaba.
 When the latter encountered Abd Allah, their forces battled for several hours, and Abd Allah was hit three times by al-Musayyab.
 Afterward some of his troops fled to Syria, but Abd Allah and most of his men barricaded themselves in Tayma's fort.
 After a three-day siege, al-Musayyab set the fort alight, but upon Abd Allah's appeal of tribal kinship, he had the fire extinguished, allowing Abd Allah's escape to Syria.

 During Mu'awiya's caliphate (661–680), Abd Allah served as a commander in the wars against the Byzantine Empire.
 According to the historian Khalifa ibn Khayyat, Abd Allah led the annual winter raid against Anatolia in 669/70.
 The historians al-Waqidi and al-Ya'qubi hold that Abd Allah succeeded Sufyan ibn Awf as the Arabs' commander following his death in the raid of 672.
 According to the modern historian Marek Jankowiak, the traditional Muslim accounts of this episode indicate that the raid failed to achieve its objective and that Abd Allah "failed to extricate it [the Arab army] and bring it safely back home".

 Abd Allah fought in the Battle of al-Harra and the Siege of Mecca in 683 as a commander of the Damascus contingent in Muslim ibn Uqba's army, which was sent by Mu'awiya's son and successor Yazid I to suppress opposition in Medina and Mecca led by Abd Allah ibn al-Zubayr.